swc-uiuc/shell-genomics/_episodes/01-introduction.md

 Let's look at how our file system is organized.

-At the top is our `dcuser` directory, which holds all the subdirectories and files.
+We start in our `hpcbioXX` home directory, which holds all the subdirectories and files.
 We can see what files and subdirectories are in this directory by running `ls`, which stands for "listing":